One week touristic itinerary in Paris

 - The Departments Stores for shopping (perfume, fashion and souvenirs).

-- En joy the Bastille area nightlife for your last day in Paris.
+- Enjoy the Bastille and Oberkampf area nightlife for your last day in Paris.